vladdez/vladdez/README.md

 ### Hi there 👋
 My name is Vladimir Mikheev.
-I am Data Scinetist with background in Cognitive Science.
+I am a data scientist with a background in cognitive science.
+Currently I am a Doctoral researcher at the University of Stuttgart.

 <!--
 **vladdez/vladdez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.